All Products

 2. Click Create Environment.

-2. Find the desired session and click Edit in the Actions column.
+2. Find your session and click Edit in the Actions column.

-3. Select the created runtime environment from the Environment drop-down list and click Save Changes.
+3. Select the runtime environment you created from the Environment drop-down list, then click Save Changes.

-2. Add a new Python cell, enter the following command in the cell, and then click the image icon.
+2. Add a Python cell, enter the following code, and click the image icon to run it.

 # Import datasets from the scikit-learn library.